AlexandreFenyo/net-monitor/README.md

 ## Managing a chart

+### create a manager

 To create a manager that handles the views defined in a configuration object, just call `Manager.manage(charts_conf)`.
+This will return a manager object, that can later be used to process different actions.

-This will create the chart, display initial values and manage new values.
+This new manager creates the chart, displays initial values and manages new values.

 This is typically called when the page is loaded.